Roseinfire/HtmlS/README.md

 Give the project a star, if you would like to see more features!

 # Join development
-The simplest way to take part in this project is write an addition.<br>
+The best way to take part in this project - write an addition.<br>
 Read project wiki to understand how to do it. <br>
 Fork the project, write your addition and apply for contribution.<br>
 Note that you also can take part in the discussion about new features. <br>

 # Learn more
 ### About safety
-Your page is built with HtmlScript, not HtmlScript built with your page.
+Your site is built with HtmlScript, not HtmlScript built with your site.
 This is a law. <br>
 If your site is built from a local file, it stays local. `No data shared` from local files.<br>
 If your site is hosted on a public server, then it is public. <br>
 Keep in mind that HtmlScript will not take responsibility, <br>